 Plant communities of the old high-water zone are not included in the riparian state and transition model.
 Therefore, a qualitative assessment was conducted to evaluate impacts of alternatives.
-The old high-water zone vegetation is located at high-flow stage elevations (above 60,000 cfs, but primarily from about 100,000 to approximately 200,000 cfs), well above the level of current dam operations.
-Dam operations, other than HFEs, are limited to 31,500-cfs flows (generally will not exceed 25,000 cfs), and HFEs do not exceed 45,000 cfs.
+The old high-water zone vegetation is located at high flow stage elevations (above 60,000 cfs, but primarily from about 100,000 to approximately 200,000 cfs), well above the level of current dam operations.
+Dam operations, other than HFEs, are limited to 31,500 cfs flows (generally will not exceed 25,000 cfs), and HFEs do not exceed 45,000 cfs.

 None of the alternatives considered would include flows sufficient to maintain these predam plant communities.
-HFEs could potentially provide occasional soil moisture to some older deep-rooted plants located in the old high-water zone that are at the lower edge, close to the new high-water zone.
+HFEs could potentially provide occasional soil moisture to some older deep-rooted plants located in the old high-water zone.
 Dam releases can affect water availability for plants at elevations up to approximately 15,000 cfs above discharge levels (Melis et al. 2006; Ralston 2005).
-Alternatives with more frequent spring HFEs-such as Alternative F, with annual spring HFEs, or Alternative G; Alternative C, long-term strategies C1 and C2; and Alternative D, long-term strategies D1-D4, all with considerably more spring HFEs than Alternative A-may result in higher survival rates of plants at lower elevations of the old high-water zone than under Alternative A because of increased moisture within the root zone.
-The differences between alternatives in effects on the lower margin of the old high-water zone are expected to be minor.
-Spill flows (between 45,000 and 85,000 cfs) would provide soil moisture to old high-water zone plants; however, these have not occurred since the mid-1980s.
-Periodic spill flows could occur within the 20-vr period of this evaluation, but would likely be infrequent and would occur equally under all alternatives.
+Alternatives with more frequent spring HFEs-such as Alternative F, with annual spring HFEs, or Alternative G; Alternative C, long-term strategies C1 and C2; and Alternative D. long-term strategies D1-D4, all with considerably more spring HFEs than Alternative A-may result in higher survival rates of plants at lower elevations of the old high-water zone than under Alternative A. Spill flows (between 45,000 and 85,000 cfs) would provide soil moisture to old high-water zone plants; however, these have not occurred since the mid-1980s.
+Periodic spill flows could occur within the 20-year period of this evaluation, but would likely be infrequent and would occur equally under all alternatives.
 Because of a lack of sufficiently high flows and nutrient-rich sediment, mortality of pre-dam plants within this zone has been occurring for decades, along with a lack of seedling establishment for some species, such as mesquite and hackberry (Kearsley et al. 2006; Anderson and Ruffner 1987; Webb et al. 2011).
-Because of generally continued low soil moisture and lack of recruitment opportunities under all alternatives, the upper margins of this zone would be expected to continue moving downslope, with a continued narrowing of this zone.
-Desert species occurring on the pre-dam flood terraces and aeolian deposits above the old high-water zone would increasingly establish within this zone.
-Therefore, the narrowing of the old high-water zone is outside the scope of the LTEMP impact analysis.
+Because of generally continued low soil moisture and lack of recruitment opportunities under all alternatives, the upper margins of this zone would be expected to continue moving downslope. with a continued narrowing of this zone.
+Desert species occurring on the pre-dam flood terraces and aeolian deposits above the Old High-Water Zone would increasingly establish within this zone.